OET Test Regulations

 - If the Committee feels that there is no case to answer, it recommends that the results be released.

 - If the Committee decides that further investigation is needed, it recommends that the results be withheld.
-No result or certificate is issued at this stage.
+No results are issued at this stage.

 - If results are to be withheld, the candidate is asked to give a statement.
 This statement is returned to CBLA, together with any other information requested.